fajlarabbykhan/Computer-Graphics-Laboratory-Assignment-1/README.md

 # Computer-Graphics-Laboratory-Assignment-1
 Welcome to the 2D Dodge Game repository!
-This is a simple but engaging 2D game written in C++ using the GLUT library.
+This 2D game written in C++ using the GLUT library.